zefangli/OLD_zefangli.github.io/index.md

 # Biography

+I am currently a senior student at [University of Michigan - Shanghai Jiao Tong University Joint Institute (UM-SJTU JI)](https://www.ji.sjtu.edu.cn/), wiith a major in Mechanical Engineering and a minor in Computer Science.

+My undergraduate studies focus on elastic mechanics, structural health monitoring, and robotics.
+I am also an incoming student of Master of Science in Mechanical Engineering - Reaserch program (fall 2021) at Carnegie Mellon University, keenly seeking research opportunities on soft robotics and/or wearable electronics.

 ## Education

+# Publication

 You can use the [editor on GitHub](https://github.com/zefangli/zefangli.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.